flokleiser/nextjs-flo/README.md

 - [ ] Add all the screenshots
 - [ ] Add all the text

+- [ ] Visualizer & Skate Animations (more than one video) --> Figure out video to the side

 - [ ] Figure out how to hide navbar, fix dynamic spacing on mobile

 - [x] make only dark mode